-The probate process involves a lot of legal paperwork, even more than ongoing real estate management.
-It means a lot is at stake, and you may find yourself fighting a lost cause if you don't have the right insurance or help.
+The probate process involves a lot of legal paperwork – even more than traditional real estate transactions.
+There's a lot at stake, and you may find yourself fighting a lost cause if you don't have the right insurance or help.
 In the end, it may not be worth it.

 Possible Delays in Closing

 The probate process can take some time.
-It means that when you go to sign the final documents, it could be several weeks or even months before everything is finalized and the money is transferred into your account.
+Once you sign the documents, it could be several weeks or months before finalizing the sale.

 Strategies for Selling Probate

 Real estate agents and potential buyers will want to see a property that looks as good as possible.
 You must find time in your busy schedule for a home improvement project.
-Be sure that the home is well put together because there are sure to be people who come by and want to walk through it and ask questions about it.
 Learn more about how to prepare a house for sale here.

 Working with a Probate Real Estate Agent

 Working with a qualified real estate agent can help you deal with much of the paperwork involved in probate.
-They can check how much money the trust has to work with and how much it is worth in the real estate market.
-If necessary, they'll help you sort through which properties are worth more than the mortgage and which aren't.
-They'll make sure that all financial obligations are met and will be able to help you sell as many properties as possible to maximize profits for all parties involved.
+They can check how much money the trust has to work with, the property's value, and help you maximize your profit.
+If necessary, they'll also sort through which properties are worth more than the mortgage and which aren't.

-BidMyListing is a platform that helps homeowners find the right real estate agent for their needs.
-Our first-of-its-kind marketplace connects home sellers with top real estate agents who bid for the opportunity to represent their home sales.
-Each bid includes a cash offer, listing term, commission rate, and information about the agent.
+BidMyListing helps homeowners find the right real estate agent for their needs.
+Our first-of-its-kind marketplace connects home sellers with top real estate agents who submit proposals to represent their home sales.
+Each bid includes a listing term, commission rate, information about the agent, and a cash bonus.
 By putting all the negotiating cards on the table – and having the agent invest in the home sale upfront – we empower home sellers to make more informed decisions.
 Create your free property profile now!